 Stage 2 – The initial Meeting or Launch Event

-This is the second stage which should be a fairly informal meeting to of mull over ideas/issues, think about the aims of the group and also an opportunity to identify the members who have skills, interest and enthusiasm.
+This is the second stage which should be a fairly informal meeting to mull over ideas/issues, think about the aims of the group and also an opportunity to identify the members who have skills, interest and enthusiasm.
 All of this will help you decide how to move forward with the group.
 The most important thing to do is to collect contact details for everyone who attends and wants to be involved.

 This tool kit provides ideas and an agenda for this initial meeting.
 We are happy to help you organise the meeting and, if you want, facilitate it until you’ve agreed a constitution and elected a Chair, which probably won’t happen at this first meeting.